 Most people in the UK eat and drink too much sugar, salt and saturated fat and not enough fruit and vegetables.
 Diet plays an important role in overall health, the daily food choices we make affect our health and wellbeing.

-This seems even more important in 2021 as we continue to live through a global pandemic with increased rates of diet-induced illness such as high cholesterol, obesity and type 2 diabetes in the population.
+This seems even more important in 2021 as we continue to live through a global pandemic with increased rates of diet-induced illness and obesity in the population.

 You can support your body and your immune system by focusing on eating a nutrient dense diet, with fresh whole ingredients full of vitamins and minerals.
 It’s not just what we eat that is important.
 We also need to pay attention to how much and how often we eat.
 Snacks and fast food should be classed as occasional foods only.